Can visualization alleviate dichotomous thinking? Effects of visual representations on the cliff effect: One-sample Experiment

 \autoref{fig:cliff1} shows the posterior distributions of the drop in confidence, $\delta$, for different visualizations.
 These show that the drop is the largest with classic CI and the smallest (and nearly identical) with gradient and violin CI visualizations.
 Textual representations with $p$-values position between these (somewhat closer to the classic CI).
+The magnitude of the drop in the classic CI (mean of 0.29) is close to a third of the range of the confidence scale and twice as large as the drop in the gradient and violin CIs (means of 0.15).
 While there is some overlap between these distributions, when comparing the pairwise posterior probabilities that the $\delta$ of one visualization style is greater than that of an alternative style for an average participant (\autoref{tab:postprob1}), we see clear differences between the styles: Classic CI leads to larger drop than textual $p$-values, and both of these lead to larger drops than Gradient CI and Violin CI (all these comparisons have probabilities close to 1).
 Note that, unlike the interpretation of \pvalues, the numbers in \autoref{tab:postprob1} are actual probabilities that the average drop in confidence around $p=0.05$ is larger with one style than the other.

 As a secondary analysis, we also estimated a model with categorized expertise value as a predictor (with interactions with visualization and \pvalue).
 When averaging (i.e. marginalizing) over the expertise, the results were similar to the main model.
 The expertise-specific examinations, however, revealed some differences between the groups.
 Most notably we observed the largest cliff effects in the Stats/ML group (for all representation styles), while in the Phys/Life group there were only small differences in the confidence profiles by representation style.
 When comparing the magnitudes of $\delta$, the ordering of the representation styles was the same across all expertise groups (as seen in the main results).
 Due to space restrictions see the supplementary material for more detailed results.